The Best Loans for Low Credit Scores

 What if your credit score is lower than 500?
 Your homeownership journey doesn’t have to end.
 You can still get creative and find a way to qualify to buy a house.

 - Co-Sign: When your credit score is too low, you can get the help of a trusted friend, family member, or partner with a better credit score.
 Suppose the cosigner already has their own place.
-In that case, they should be aware that they are entering an agreement where they would be responsible for missed payments and can have their credit score affected by issues regarding this property.
+In that case, the co-borrower should be aware that they are entering an agreement where they would be responsible for missed payments and can have their credit score affected by issues regarding this property.

 - Pay Cash: Who needs to worry about your credit score when you bring the entire sum to the closing table?
 No lender, no problem!
 But how do you pay for a house with cash?
 The process is more straightforward if you can tap into equity and downsize, which can be done through our unique incentive programs like Sell & Stay, which help you cash in on your current home and use the money toward another house.
 You may also be able to get enough cash to boost your chances with a non-qualified mortgage.